Tamika Upton: Background

 Born in Rockhampton, Upton grew up in Central Queensland and first started playing rugby league as a child in Blackwater.
-She is of Indigenous Australian descent.
+She is of Indigenous Australian (Barada) descent.

 Prior to her career as a rugby league player, Upton played touch football.
 She represented the Australian national side, the Emus, during the 2017 Trans Tasman series.
 She also served as co-captain of the Queensland Cowboys during the NRL Touch competition in 2017.
 Upton has also played netball for local Central Queensland team, the Capricorn Claws.

 Playing career

 In 2018, she joined the Yeppoon Seagulls' women's side, where she played in five-eighth in the Rockhampton District competition.